axelrivera/riveralabs-hugo/content/posts/native_ios_development.md

 I’m at a point where I have to make choices that will decide the second half of my life.

-I’m choosing to prioritize having a simple and flexible lifestyle.
-Work on things that are important to me.
-Being able to go for a 4-hour bike ride on a weekday morning.
+I’m choosing to prioritize having a simple and flexible lifestyle: work on things that are important to me, or being able to go for a 4-hour bike ride on a weekday morning.

 To reach that goal, I’m learning to do more with less.
 I’m deciding to prioritize my quality of life over money.
 Without going into much detail, I don’t pay rent or have a mortgage.
 That means that my monthly expenses are low, and that gives me options.